Can Kids Do Intermittent Fasting

 Now that you know why intermittent fasting is not only safe for your child, but supports their health, I encourage you to get your child onto this protocol.
 Especially if they’re overweight - you’re giving them a chance to lose weight and improve their health in a safe and effective way.
 You don’t need to count calories, or impose some weird diet on them, or stand over them like a drill sergeant while they eat.

-Instead, you’re encouraging them to intuitively adopt a healthy way of eating, doing your best to get them nutritious food to meet the needs of their growing body, and setting them up for a future free from obesity, insulin resistance, and the risks of type 2 diabetes, cancer, and cardiovascular disease.
+Instead, you’re encouraging them to intuitively adopt a healthy way of eating, doing your best to get them nutritious food to meet the needs of their growing body, and setting them up for a future free from obesity, Fat Storing Hormone resistance, and the risks of type 2 diabetes, cancer, and cardiovascular disease.

 There’s no greater gift you can give them than the gift of health.
 So let’s get them started!